Davis1776/Weather_Impact_on_Home_Sales_ETL_Project/README.md

 •	This dataset contains 87 columns, including data on the buyer, seller, sales price, lot description, tax information, and sales date.

-•	The following columns were selected: Parcel1_Acreage, PropStreet, PropCity, PropState, PropZip, C6_Sales_price_Assessor, Buyer1Street, Buyer1City, Buyer1State, Buyer1ZIP, Conveyance_Date
+•	The following columns were selected:
+  - Parcel1_Acreage
+  - PropStreet
+  - PropCity
+  - PropState
+  - PropZip
+  - C6_Sales_price_Assessor
+  - Buyer1Street
+  - Buyer1City
+  - Buyer1State
+  - Buyer1ZIP
+  - Conveyance_Date

 •	A .dropna() was performed on the data to drop any rows that contain an NaN.